 The transition to Asset Information Model

-Projects that have implemented BIM to its fullest extent will provide the client with an Asset Information Model (AIM) at handover designed for use during the ongoing operation of the building.
+Projects that have implemented BIM to its fullest extent will provide the client with an Asset Information Model (AIM) at handover designed for use during the operational phase of the building.

-This remains a fledgling field - most BIM applications are focused on efficiencies for design and construction - but some people are striving to realize the longer term benefits of using BIM post-handover to efficiently operate and maintain an asset.
+This remains a fledgling field as most BIM applications are focused on efficiencies for design and construction.
+But some people are striving to realize the longer term benefits of using BIM data and documentation post-handover to efficiently operate and maintain an asset.

-The AIM might include a set of accurate 3D models, built up from dimensionally accurate 3D laser scans recorded throughout the project, plus other graphical and non-graphical data and information recorded and uploaded by the contractor team.
+The AIM might include a set of accurate 3D models, built up from dimensionally accurate 3D laser scans recorded throughout the project.
+It also includes other graphical and non-graphical data and information recorded and uploaded by the contractor team.

-All this information is very useful to facility managers who want to schedule the long-term maintenance and replacement of items such as lighting fixtures, mechanical and electrical components or flooring materials, or to reconfigure spaces.
+All this information is very useful to facility management professionals as a single source of information.
+It allows scheduling the long-term maintenance and replacement of items such as lighting fixtures, mechanical and electrical components or flooring materials, or reconfiguring spaces.

 New software makes building information more accessible

-Many facility management teams utilize specialist software, known as Computer Aided Facilities Management (CAFM), to plan, monitor and execute activities.
-The most advanced tools are able to integrate at some level with BIM, recognize the new generation of BIM file formats such as RVT, PLN and IFC, export geometry and data, or produce dimensionally accurate 2D floorplans.
+Many facility management teams utilize specialist software, known as Computer Aided Facilities Management (CAFM), to plan, monitor and execute activities required for the operation.
+The most advanced tools are able to integrate at some level with BIM, recognize the new generation of BIM file formats such as RVT, PLN and IFC, export geometry and data, or produce dimensionally accurate 2D floor plans.

 Where BIM software compatibility is an issue, or specialist software is not available, the powerful 3D indoor visualization tool IndoorViewer from NavVis can come into play.